 What is Ecommerce Hosting?

-Ecommerce web hosting is a service where a hosting provider serves an ecommerce website to end customers.
+Ecommerce hosting is a service where a hosting provider serves an ecommerce website to end customers.

-The web host offers a server where the site’s files are stored and maintained.
+The web host offers a server where the site’s files are stored and maintained for ecommerce web hosting.

-You can rent or buy servers via web hosting providers.
-The web host offers services to secure and optimize the server.
+You can rent or buy servers via ecommerce web hosts.
+The web host offers ecommerce hosting services to secure and optimize the server.